vmware/terraform-provider-avi/website/docs/r/avi_role.html.markdown

 The following arguments are supported:

 * `name` - (Required) Name of the object.
 * `filters` - (Optional) Filters for granular object access control based on object labels.
+Multiple filters are merged using the and operator.
+If empty, all objects according to the privileges will be accessible to the user.
+Field introduced in 20.1.3.
+Maximum of 4 items allowed.
 * `privileges` - (Optional) List of list.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.